Skip over main navigation

 To support you with these aims we:

-• facilitate the 70+ physical and online support groups that are run by our amazing volunteer coordinators which give the opportunity to share experiences and meet others with dystonia
+• facilitate physical and online support groups that are run by our amazing volunteer coordinators which give the opportunity to share experiences and meet others with dystonia

 • provide information through our website, social media channels, booklets and 'Dystonia Matters' magazine